 The World Health Organization (WHO) also requires that safe children’s X-rays be given at “child-size” amounts, only when necessary, in the region needed, and only scanned once because multiphase scanning is not usually required with children.
 Overall, when it comes to your child’s dental care, it is best to find a good pediatric dental practice you can trust.

-Dr. Nanna Ariaban at Polkadot Pediatric Dentistry is among the many pediatric dentists that follow these guidelines.
+Dr. Nanna Ariaban at Polkadot Pediatric Dentistry is among the many pediatric dentists in Alpharetta that follow these guidelines.
 Dr. Nanna says she not only uses digital radiographs which have lower dosages of radiation compared to traditional film radiographs, but she also uses child-size dosages.

 © 2018 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta dentist, is credited as sole source.
 Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.